 - Providing security

 - Railway service

 Definition of Private Sector

 The segment of a national economy that is owned, controlled and managed by private individuals or enterprises is known as Private Sector.
-The private sector companies are divided on the basis of sizes like small & medium enterprises and large enterprises which are either privately or publicly traded organisations.
-They can be created in two ways, i.e. either by the formation of a new enterprise or by the privatisation of any Public Sector Enterprise.
+The private sector companies are divided on the basis of sizes like small & medium enterprises and large enterprises which are either privately or publicly traded organizations.
+They can be created in two ways, i.e. either by the formation of a new enterprise or by the privatization of any Public Sector Enterprise.

 Business entities of the private sector are generally established with the sole objective of making profit and building brand reputation.
 They provide quality services to the community to win the trust and goodwill from people to survive in the long run and compete with the enemies.
 These enterprises also have to follow the government law and order.
 It is the largest sector in terms of employees.

-Although in private sector performance is the basic criterion for job stability, i.e. if you perform well you will get promoted and if you won’t, you will be perished.
+Although in private sector performance is the basic criterion for job stability, i.e. if you perform well you will get promoted and if you won’t, you will be terminated.
 The major services provided by the Private sector are as under: